dpheitmeyer/nature-of-america-astro/README.md

 ### What went well

-* Use of Astro Collections was helpful for the panes
+* Use of [Astro Collections](https://docs.astro.build/en/guides/content-collections/) was helpful for the panes -- used the panes collection on `index.astro`, `map.astro`, and in the future to improve navigation I will use it in the `components/Navigation.astro` file.
 * Responsive images are good in the project, though getting it implemented for all of the images took some iterations.
-I paid particular attention to the `sizes` attribute and making that match pretty exactly to my CSS.
-For example, in `src/pages/index.astro` there is:
+I paid particular attention to the `sizes` attribute on both the home page and detail pane pages for all images, and making the "sizes" attribute match pretty exactly to my CSS.
+For example, in `src/pages/index.astro` the sizes attribute on the pane image is very specific to match the layout breakpoints:
 ```
 sizes="(max-width: 699px) calc(90vw - 1rem - 2px), (max-width: 1035px) calc(45vw - 1.5rem - 2px), (max-width: 1401px) calc(30vw - 1rem - 1px - 0.67rem), (max-width: 1750px) calc(22.5vw - 1rem - 1px - 0.75rem), 360px"
 ```